lias-web/Hlias_Projects-/README.md

-# My Projects
+# Freecodecamp
-## My nane is Elias and i'm beginer with coding
-### Here I am going to Upload all my projects that i am going to do
+## What I am going to post here ?

-#### My goal: to become a Freelancer junior Developer in fiverr in 2 months
-If you want tell me your ideas for my next projects!!
+Here is gonna be a space where I will upload all my exercises and practises from freecodecamp.